lucide-icons/lucide/docs/guide/basics/stroke-width.md

 This means that when `absoluteStrokeWidth` is enabled and the `size` of the icons is set to `48px` the `strokeWidth` will still be `2px` on the screen.

-Note `2px` is default `strokeWidth` for a Lucide icon, this can be adjusted to all sizes.
+Note `2px` is the default stroke width for a Lucide icon, this can be adjusted to all sizes.

 ![Absolute stroke width comparison](../../images/absolute-stroke-width-compare.png?raw=true "Absolute stroke width comparison")